Crested Gecko Care: Humidity, Plants & Common Mistakes

 One thorough misting session per evening is typically sufficient.
 Spray the walls and plants, allow water to drip naturally, then let the enclosure dry out during daylight hours.

-According to reptile care specialists, this day-night humidity cycle mimics natural conditions and prevents the health issues associated with constant dampness.
+This day-night humidity cycle mimics natural conditions and prevents the health issues associated with constant dampness.
 Shocking, I know, nature had it figured out already.

 Why Your Plants Keep Rotting